About and using G

 - If you are uncertain, slow down or STOP

-- It’s also a good idea to keep a ‘tracking sheet’ with names, dosing times and the quantity of doses to help everyone keep track of what you and others have taken.
+- It’s also a good idea to keep a ‘tracking sheet’ with names, dosing times and the number of doses to help everyone keep track of what you and others have taken.
 This can be as simple as a sheet of paper with names down the side and times/ does along the top.
 Alternatively, keep track by using your phone’s notepad function and stopwatch

 Mixing with alcohol and other drugs